alexiusacademia/masteral-advanced-concrete-design/Notebooks/Problem Set 2/Problem Set 2.md

 ------

-Draw the Moment-Capacity and Tension Steel relationship curve of a reinforced concrete beam of different cases with parameters as follows:
+Draw the Moment-Capacity and Tension Steel (Mn - As) relationship curve of a reinforced concrete t-beam of different cases with parameters as follows:

 **General Cases**